erickt/erickt.github.io/source/_posts/2014-11-17-adventures-in-debugging-a-potential-osx-kernel-bug.markdown

 of the post.
 Pretty cool that we got here without much effort?

 Now At this point you might say to yourself that couldn't I have extracted this out myself?
-And yead, you would be right.
+And yeah, you would be right.
 This is a pretty much a c-in-rust implementation of this bug.
 But what's great about using C-Reduce here is that I only had to make some very rough guesses about what files were and were not important to include in my `test.rs`.
 Eventually when we get some rust plugins